DamnWidget/anaconda_go/README.md

+# NOTICE!

+This project is discontinued, please, use [GoSublime](https://github.com/DisposaBoy/GoSublime) from DisposaBoy, it is really great and it will cover all your needs.

 # AnacondaGO

 AnacondaGO adds autocompletion, inting and IDE features for Golang to your Sublime Text 3 using anaconda's asynchronous engine so it shouldn't freeze your Sublime Text ever.